Money is one of those hidden awkward, murky areas of love. So, when’s the best time to discuss money in a new relationship?

 “I certainly wouldn’t be bringing money up on the first date, just like I’d avoid talking about values and religion and all those sorts of things.”

-Our advice is to only share what you’re comfortable with.
-Split restaurant bills or weekends away down the middle (or do the chivalrous thing gents), and try to avoid rushing into joint financial commitments.
+So, only share what you’re comfortable with.
+Split restaurant bills or weekends away down the middle (or do the chivalrous thing, gents).
+That way you can avoid rushing into joint financial commitments.

-Ok, so you’re madly in love and officially an item.
-Now is the right time to sit down and have a proper conversation about your finances… and spending habits.
+Okay, so you’re madly in love and officially an item.
+Now is the right time to talk money in your relationship.
+Sit down and have a proper conversation about your finances… and your spending habits.

 Financial problems are one of the leading causes of relationship stress.
 So you need to make sure you’re financially compatible and understand each other’s values.